-Low-cost innovations and upcycling experiments

-Christopher's home has a huge vertical hydroponic installation made of pipes.
-The installation uses bathroom water and the contaminants in the water get deposited at the bottom acting as manure.
-He says, "my bathroom water is filtered and used in growing plants.
+Low-cost innovations and upcycling experiments Christopher's home has a huge vertical hydroponic installation made of pipes.
+The installation uses bathroom water, and the contaminants in the water get deposited at the bottom, acting as manure.
+He says, "My bathroom water is filtered and used in growing plants.
 What we are using is a natural water filter.
-In small scale we can take kitchen water and bath water, when we are using organic bath soaps, they act as natural pest controller, so we don't have to use fresh water.
+On a small scale, we can take kitchen water and bath water; when we are using organic bath soaps, they act as natural pest controllers, so we don't have to use fresh water.
 The tap water after you wash rice and all is full of nutrients for the plants.
-That should not go waste."
-In the garden, one can also see plants growing in ceramic, clay, plastic and coconuts with green glass bottles acting as barriers between plants.
-He has also made innovative planters using wastepaper, cocopit and a little cement, such that the planter itself acts as a source of nutrient for the plant.
+That should not go wasted."
+In the garden, one can also see plants growing in ceramic, clay, plastic and coconut shells, with green glass bottles acting as barriers between plants.
+He has also made innovative planters using wastepaper, cocopeat and a small portion of cement, such that the planter itself acts as a source of nutrients for the plant.
 His other inventions include the design of portable shredders to disintegrate biomass without making much noise.
 He is currently tinkering with ideas of building natural cooling systems by designing walls of indoor ornamental plants.
-He has also created modular planters for terrace gardens made of packing case wood, steel frames and so there's distance between the planter and the floor surface.

-Christopher has also collaborated with organisations such as Safai bank to encourage people to segregate plastic waste.
-He has set up a collection centre at his home for multi-layered plastic, tetra packs, wet waste and medicine waste.
-Local households and businesses they get plants from D-ERT when they deposit plastic at his place as an incentive.
+He has also created modular planters for terrace gardens made of packing case wood and steel frames, so there's a gap between the planter and the floor surface.
+Christopher has also collaborated with organisations such as Safai Bank to encourage people to segregate plastic waste.
+He has set up a collection centre at his home for multi-layered plastic, tetra packs, wet waste and medical waste.
+Local households and businesses get plants from D-ERT when they deposit plastic at their place as an incentive.